GSteve-Paul/Exact/README.md

-# RoundingSat
+# Exact

-## The pseudo-Boolean solver powered by proof complexity!

-RoundingSat solves decision and optimization problems formulated as 0-1 integer linear programs.
+Exact solves decision and optimization problems formulated as binary linear programs, also known as 0-1 integer linear programs or pseudo-Boolean formulas.

+Exact is a fork of [RoundingSat](https://gitlab.com/miao_research/roundingsat) and improves upon its predecessor in reliability, performance and ease-of-use.
+The name "Exact" reflects that the answers are fully sound, as approximate and floating-point calculations only occur in heuristic parts of the algorithm.
+As such, Exact can soundly be used for verification and theorem proving, where its envisioned ability to emit machine-checkable certificates of optimality and unsatisfiability should prove useful.

 ## Features

-- Native conflict analysis over 0-1 integer linear constraints, constructing full-blown cutting planes proofs.
+- Native conflict analysis over binary linear constraints, constructing full-blown cutting planes proofs.
 - Highly efficient watched propagation routines.
-- Generation of machine-checkable certificates of optimality and unsatisfiability.
-- Seamless use of multiple precision arithmetic.
+- Seamless use of arbitrary precision arithmetic.
+- Hybrid linear (top-down) and core-guided (bottom-up) optimization.
 - Optional integration with the SoPlex LP solver.

-All of these combine to make RoundingSat the world's fastest pseudo-Boolean solver.
+- Under development: generation of certificates of optimality and unsatisfiability that can be automatically verified by [VeriPB](https://github.com/StephanGocht/VeriPB).

 ## Compilation

-In the root directory of RoundingSat:
+In the root directory of Exact:

     cd build
     cmake -DCMAKE_BUILD_TYPE=Release ..